Berkeley-MDes/tdf-fa23-PikaG/weekly-reports/WeeklyReport11.md

 **Project Proposal: Integrating Digital Fabrication and Interactive Design for a Living Garden**

 **Introduction:**
 For my final project, I aim to incorporate the digital fabrication skills acquired from Project 1 with the conceptual framework of Project 2.
 Drawing inspiration from a piece brought by the speaker on Monday, instead of displaying plant data within a virtual garden scene in Unity, I intend to incorporate an additional screen onto a tangible garden.
 This screen will display data such as soil moisture and sunlight levels in real-time.
+The project will take the form of an interactive installation, aiming to create an immersive experience to evoke awareness about environmental change.

 **Methodology:**
 1. **Digital Fabrication and 3D Printing:**
-   - Utilize digital fabrication skills to design and create visually appealing models serving as containers for the garden.
+   - Utilize digital fabrication skills to design and create visually appealing models serving as the tangible garden.
    - Employ 3D printing technology to produce intricate and customized components.

 2. **Interactive Screen Integration:**
-   - Integrate an additional screen onto the portable device to display real-time data on soil moisture and sunlight levels.
+   - Integrate an additional screen onto the tangible garden to display real-time data on soil moisture and sunlight levels.
    - Implement user-friendly interfaces for intuitive interaction and data visualization.

 3. **Dynamic Movement with Servo Motor:**
    - Incorporate servo motors into the 3D-printed models to enable dynamic movement, simulating the garden's "breathing" motion.
    - Program the servo motor to respond to environmental data fluctuations, creating an engaging and immersive experience.

-**Expected Outcomes:**
-- A functional prototype featuring a portable device with an integrated screen displaying real-time environmental data.
-- Visually appealing 3D-printed models serving as containers for the garden, coupled with dynamic movement facilitated by servo motors.